About Avon Gardens Trust

 The Council of Management meets about four times a year with additional meetings being held when necessary.

-In October 2018 the members of Council are as follows:
+The elected members of Council are as follows:

 - Chairman: Ros Delany